rhomobile/rhomobile-docs/docs/en/edge/guide/runtime_config.md

     <tr>
     <td>System\\LowBatteryScan</td>
     <td>LOWBATTERYSCAN</td>
     <td>Windows Mobile and CE only.
-Set to 0 to disable scanning when the battery is low/critical or set to 1 to enable it.</code>.</td>
+Set to 0 to disable scanning when the battery is low or set to 1 to enable it.
+Once disabled the scanner can be enabled again by calling <code>Barcode.enable</code>.</td>
     <td>0 - Disabled<BR>1 - Enabled</td>
     </tr>